Alicia Alfonso

 Alicia Alfonso (born 1963) is a Uruguayan actress.

-She is associated with the El Galpón Theater in Montevideo, and has been noted for her roles in productions such as Tóxico, Horror en Coronel Suárez, Éxtasis, and El país de las cercanías II.
+She is associated with the Teatro El Galpón in Montevideo, and has been noted for her roles in productions such as Tóxico, Horror en Coronel Suárez, Éxtasis, and El país de las cercanías II.

 In 2010 she received the Florencio Award for best supporting actress, and in 2015 the Fraternity Award, given by the Uruguayan branch of B'nai B'rith.